-Note: You do not need to own a Silhouette in order to recreate this Silhouette Deer Head Appliqué.
+Note: You do not need to own a Silhouette or Cricut in order to recreate this Silhouette Deer Head Appliqué.
 Read more to find out how.

 I’ve been using my Silhouette* a lot lately.
 I purchased it two years ago through the Silhouette Black Friday Sale.
 My favorite way to use my Silhouette is cutting out a simple shape and appliquéing it to a towel, t-shirt, burp cloth, etc. It embellishes the ordinary and makes really cute hand-made gifts. (*affiliate) And, that’s how I came up with the Silhouette Deer Head Appliqué idea.